 755 Complaints – Not upheld

 This year, KFC’s ad, featuring a chicken dancing to a rap soundtrack, received complaints that it was disrespectful to chickens and distressing for vegetarians, vegans and children, since it depicted a chicken who was heading for slaughter.
-We ruled it was unlikely that the ad would cause distress or serious or widespread offence as there were no explicit references to animal slaughter.
+The ASA ruled it was unlikely that the ad would cause distress or serious or widespread offence as there were no explicit references to animal slaughter.

 2 Moneysupermarket.com Ltd